rubenmunoz7/Office-365-Update-Installation-Script/README.md

 ---

 <p align="center">
-Uses ODT (office deployment tool) to removes any existing Office installations and installs the latest  with specific settings e.g: update channel, language, latest installation, etc).
+Uses ODT (office deployment tool) to removes any existing Office installations and installs the latest  with specific settings such as: update channel, language, latest installation, etc).
 <br>
 </p>